hop-/pdf-service/README.md

 # Pdf-Service

-A standalone service to generate pdf docs from templates.
+A standalone service to generate PDF documents from templates.

-It uses html templates to generate html docs and html to pdf engines to convert html to pdf.
+It uses HTML templates to generate HTML documents and HTML to PDF engines to convert HTML to PDF.

 ## Templates

-All templates are stored in `templates` directory.
+All templates are stored in the `templates` directory.

-Each template is also a directory which contains template files and configurations.
+Each template is also a directory, which contains template files and configurations.

-On start-up the service will go through all directories under the `templates` directory and load them as templaates if they contain `templaterc.json` configuration file.
+On start-up, the service will go through all directories under the `templates` directory and load them as templates if they contain a `templaterc.json` configuration file.

 It uses structured [go html templates](https://pkg.go.dev/html/template) and [JSON](https://www.json.org/json-en.html) configuration files.